 Final Understandings on What Is NGMI and WAGMI In NFT

 The NFT community’s Yin and Yang can appear to be NGMI and WAGMI.

 WAGMI is strongly positive whereas NGMI is extremely negative; where NGMI is exclusionary, WAGMI is inclusionary.

 These sentiments mirror the current status of the NFT industry, which requires a high level of conviction to participate in, where success is not guaranteed, but where the rewards might be substantial.

 In such an environment, emotions run high, and there is a propensity to exclude people who do not share your values or viewpoints (NGMI) while embracing those who do (WAGMI).

-I believe in the future of NFTs, and I hope you do as well, but I recognise that it is a risky area to be in.
+I believe in the future of NFTs, and I hope you do as well, but I recognize that it is a risky area to be in.